brevzin/brevzin.github.io/_posts/2019-04-29-concepts-heavy-2.md

     // these are NOT virtual - they are neither checked to ensure
     // that a type satisfies ViewableRange, nor can they be
-    // overriden.
+    // overridden.
 They are provided as associated functions so
     // they can be used with convenient syntax
     View auto filter(T&& rng, Predicate<reference> auto&& pred) {
         // explicitly satisfy View here